saviomisael/api-aspnet-core/README.md

 # Games API

 This is a project that uses DDD, microservices, RabbitMQ and .NET 6.
+This project was tested with Postman and XUnit.

 # Technologies